uprighted-learners/unit-4-passing-data/readme.md

 ## Achieving

-In this lab, when a user enters their name, they will either be told to "Go away!"
+In this exercise, when a user enters their name, they will either be told to "Go away!"
 OR be routed to a new page that greets them by name.
 Their name should be appended as a parameter in the URL so that the new page can access it.

 Your work will result in: